Fractured Magic: Chapter Thirteen

 “Shit, that smells,” Maebhe complained, plugging her nose.

+“Your word choice might be more fitting than you intended,” Ivey said.
+With a good-natured pat on Maebhe’s shoulder, he started his own climb down.
 The joke startled a laugh out of Maebhe.
-It was mostly the nerves.
-It struck her, finally, that these tunnels would lead to Kieran and Ide.
+It struck her, finally, that these tunnels would lead to Kieran and Íde.
 For that, she’d wade through as much shit as she had to.

 “If I can handle Kieran after he takes his boots off, I can handle this,” she said, mostly for Dinara’s benefit.
 The girl had been looking uncertain, but Maebhe’s comment at least made her crack a smile.
 Before Dinara could lose courage, Maebhe asked, “After you?”

 One at a time, they descended the ladder.
-It was almost exactly as Maebhe expected — narrow, dark, smelly — but the one pleasant surprise was that she didn’t have to walk through shit, after all.
+It was almost exactly as Maebhe expected—narrow, dark, smelly—but the one pleasant surprise was that she didn’t have to walk through shit, after all.
 A dry sidewalk ran parallel to dark water Maebhe tried not to look at closely.
 Trickles of natural light reached them, too, so that they didn’t have to rely entirely on the lantern.

 “I’m going to be sick,” Dinara mumbled.